PackFitter

 Will a 40L Backpack Fit on Frontier Airlines?

-Frontier Airlines’ 24 × 16 × 10 inch carry-on dimensions generally accommodate a 40L backpack without much risk of being turned away.
+Frontier Airlines’ 24 × 16 × 10 inch carry-on dimensions accommodate a 40L backpack in many cases, though packed depth becomes the critical factor at this volume.

 Frontier uses a rigid sizer box at the gate — bags must physically fit inside.
 Bags that fail face gate-check fees on top of the required carry-on fee.
 The depth limit is strictly enforced.